 - 1. Prerequisite: None.
 Dogs do not have to have any other Barn Hunt title to enter Line Drive. - 2.
 Course Time: 1 minutes (1:00). - 3.
 Course Size: Can be held inside a fully enclosed area, or along a 20-24' long, 4' to 5' foot high fence in an otherwise open area with marked boundaries.
 Spectators/dogs must comply with existing rules on distance away from the area.
-See "Line Drive Class Configurations" on page 12 of the Club Rulebook. - 4.
+See "Line Drive Class Configurations" on page 13 of the Club Rulebook. - 4.
 Number of Qualifying scores required: 10, under any appointed official (see below). - 5.
-Start Line: A start line will be positioned 3' from the designated line of bales. - 6.
+Number of Bales: 7 or 11. - 6.
+Start Line: A start line will be positioned 3' from the designated line of bales. - 7.
 Tube and course specifications: 9 Tubes.
 Four will contain rats, 5 will contain litter.
 Arranged in a single fixed set of bales, using either one of the two designs shown below.
 The tops of the tubes will be lightly covered with straw, but the grate ends will be uncovered.

-- 7. Special Leash/collar/harness rules: Dogs may wear collars in this class and be on or off leash, but must be on leash if the class is in any area that is not securely fenced.
-Blind dogs must be on a collar/leash.
-Retractible (flexi) leashes may be used.
+- 8. Special Leash/collar/harness rules: Dogs may wear collars in this class and be on or off leash, but must be on leash if the class is in any area that is not securely fenced or on request of the Judge.
+Blind dogs and dogs using wheeled carts must be on a collar/leash.
+Retractable leashes may be used.
+One piece martingale and other non-choke one piece collar/leash combos are allowed.
 No-pull harnesses, slip/choke collars, and covered prongs are not allowed to be used in this class.
 The leash cannot be used to drag the dog, pop the dog, or as a correction.
-The leash can be untangled as needed. - 8.
+The leash can be untangled as needed. - 9.
 Allowed Judges: Licensed Judges, people actively working on their Judging License who have attended a Judge Workshop, and people with RATCH or above titles may judge this class.
 The Trial Secretary cannot judge this class.
-The Trial Chair may judge up to 20 teams.
-Judges of Record for the Event may judge each other or may judge the dogs of the unlicensed Line Drive Judge. - 9.
+The Trial Chair may judge up to 20 teams per day.
+Judges of Record for the Event may judge each other or may judge the dogs of the unlicensed Line Drive Judge. - 10.
 Judging and Faults: Time starts when any part of the handler or dog crosses the start line (they should start at approximately the same time.)
 If the dog goes around the start line there is no penalty as long as the handler crosses immediately.
 Time ends when the fourth rat is called.
 A Rat Wrangler will be available to remove rats if the handler wishes.
-All regular rules on Penalties. apply in this class. - 10.
-Touch/praise: Handlers may touch/praise their dogs at any time during this class. - 11.
+All regular rules in "Penalties" on page 15. apply in this class. - 11.
+Touch/praise: Handlers may touch/praise their dogs at any time during this class. - 12.
+Required elements within Course Time Allowed: Find 4 rats. - 13.
 Titles: 10 Qualifying scores receive an LD.
 20 Qualifying scores receive LD2, etc.